Articles » Email Database » Medical Spa Email Lists in 2026: How to Reach 64,000+ Verified Med Spa Contacts

 Technology-Focused Segmentation

 Some medical spa contact databases let you filter by equipment type, software stack, or even online presence indicators.
 Want to target spas that don't have a website?
 (They probably need marketing help.)
 Spas with bad Google reviews?
 (Reputation management opportunity.)
-Spas using a specific EMR system?
+Spas that likely run a specific medical spa EMR software?
 That level of targeting is where modern scraping tools really shine.

 Medical Spa Industry in 2026: Key Stats You Need to Know

-According to AmSpa's November 2024 State of the Industry Report, 81% of US medical spas are independently owned, single-location businesses.
+According to the American Med Spa Association (AmSpa), 81% of US medical spas are independently owned, single-location businesses.
 These aren't corporate chains with centralized purchasing departments.
 They're individual owners making their own buying decisions.
 That's exactly the kind of prospect who responds to well-targeted email outreach.

 40% of med spas now leverage AI technology for customer service and appointment scheduling, according to Allied Market Research.
 This tells you something important: these businesses adopt technology.
 They're not stuck in the past.
 If you're selling a tech solution, the audience is receptive.